 Tears in the inner meniscus (white zone), where there is no good blood supply, will not heal on their own as this area lacks blood vessels to bring in healing nutrients.

 Fortunately, not all meniscus tears require surgery to resolve.
 Other non-surgical treatments may be enough if the knee is not locking up, maintains stability, and symptoms resolve.

 Improved ROM for Patient with Meniscus Tear

-Mr. Rashid came to seek treatment for persistent knee pain as a result of the meniscus tear in his knee.
+“Mr. Rashid came to seek treatment for persistent knee pain as a result of the meniscus tear in his knee.
 We specifically targeted his areas of pain and worked on relieving it during the session.

 – via @movementunlocked

-If you are interested in finding out more and how we can help you with your pain issues, Contact Us.
+If you are interested in finding out how we can help you with your pain issues, Contact Us.